wtmitchell/tradgames/README.md

 ## Your program
 When your program starts is must immediately register using the `#name` command.
 It will then wait for the `BEGIN` command to start a game.
-Prior to a game starting, your agent should correctly respond to `LOADSTATE`, `DUMPSTATE`, `LISTMOVES`, and the `MOVE` command which will immediately call the apply moves.
+Prior to a game starting, your agent should correctly respond to `LOADSTATE`, `DUMPSTATE`, `LISTMOVES`, `EVAL`, `NEXTMOVE`, and the `MOVE` command which will immediately call the apply moves.
 The purpose of handling these commands prior to a game beginning to allow for automated testing of your agent's handling of the game state.
+They are most easily accessed using the AgentTester tool.

 ## Sample Agents